Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_amd_no_kernel_change-2-4-23.md

    Now, if you already have any AMD drivers installed ****other than 22.40****, you'll need a few extra steps, provided in the following footenote [^1].

-   If there are no other AMD drivers on your rig, install the installer:
+   If there are no other AMD drivers on your rig, proceed to install the driver installer:

    ```
    sudo apt install ./amdgpu-install_5.4.50401-1_all.deb